ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 For example, a CoRIM can state it endorses reference values from Attesters certified by ACME Inc.'s intermediate certificate authority for issuing FPGA attestation key certificates, and not have to specify which individual attesting key is trusted.

 CoRIM inputs to the conversation include measurements within a specific Environment.
+A specific occurrence of a set of measurements always from a single identifiable and associated environment.
-A measurement never appears outside the scope of an associated Environment, so the Environment-Claim Tuple (ECT) is a data structure used to encapsulate all scope context for a given set of measurements.
+Hence, the Environment-Claim Tuple (ECT) is a data structure used to encapsulate all scope context for a given set of measurements.
 The authority for an ECT from a CoRIM is the CoRIM issuer.
-The collective content of an ECT may be referred to as a property, claim, or assertion when the content need not be presented in the ECT data structure.
+When the content of an ECT data structure is presented to roles external to the Verifier, it MAY be referred to via different terms, such as property, claim, or assertion.
+Whenever an ECT is consumed by a role external to the Verifer, the consuming party MUST always attribute provenance and the ECT's intended use.

 Important: The Verifier's objective is to produce a list of properties that describe the Attester's presumed actual state.